 "Romantic Recycling: The Global Economy and Secondhand Language in

 Equiano's Interesting Narrative and the Letters of the Sierra Leone Settlers," with Debbie Lee (Co-Author), Romanticism and Globalization, edited by Evan Gottlieb (Accepted for inclusion in the collection.
-Under Consideration at Johns Hopkins University Press) (11,525 words)
+Under Consideration at Bucknell University Press) (11,525 words)

 "'What's Love Got To Do With It?': Sympathy, Antipathy, and the Unsettling